MOVE, LOOK, AND FEEL BETTER WITH COSENTYX®

 Infections

-COSENTYX may lower the ability of your immune system to fight infections and may increase your risk of infections, sometimes serious.
+COSENTYX may lower the ability of your immune system to fight infections and may increase your risk of infections.
+Some people have died from these infections.

 • Your doctor should check you for tuberculosis (TB) before starting treatment with COSENTYX.